Internship Program Application Information

 All participating interns must carry health insurance that is valid overseas with coverage for hospitalization and physician care.
 Private insurance must meet or exceed the coverage provided by the Princeton University Student Health Plan.

-To participate in PEI's internship program students must be currently enrolled as degree candidates at Princeton University.
-As such, students must agree to adhere to the University’s standards of conduct as described in Rights, Rules and Responsibilities.
+To participate in PEI's internship program, students must be currently enrolled as degree candidates at Princeton University; and be in good academic and judicial standing with the University.
+Students must agree to adhere to the University’s standards of conduct as described in Rights, Rules and Responsibilities.
 Students must understand and agree to observe the laws of the country in which they are residing and all applicable academic and disciplinary regulations in effect on the program or at the host institution.
 If students do not abide by applicable regulations, they will be subject to disciplinary actions, including premature termination of assignment.
 In such cases, students will return to the U.S. at their own expense.

 Internship Selection Process